 Steps or strategies that will be implemented to eliminate or reduce the barrier

-Update parent information at orientations and open house.
+Incorporate Update parent information at orientations and open house.

 Hold Middle School and High School meetings to address needs for each.

-What are the overarching outcomes/goals for the current school year for parent and family engagement?
+Considering your barriers and the strategies that are intended to reduce or eliminate them, what are the overarching outcomes/goals for the current school year for parent and family engagement?

 Increase parent involvement in school activities and meetings to provide knowledge and information.
 Parents are actively participating in meetings and different school events.